 Results

 The proposed ACP with padding is implemented into the JVET 360Lib-3.0 [3] library (HM16.15) for evaluation.
-The padding width is made configurable and is set to 4 samples.
-Per common test conditions for 360-degree video [4], the random access (RA) coding gain of ACP without padding and 3×2 packing is enumerated per sequence in Table 1.
+The padding width is made configurable and is set to 4 samples in the simulations.
 The ACP face sizes are set equal to cubemap face sizes in [4].
 Frame sizes are 3552×2368 for 8K test sequences with coded sample ratio of 99.7%.
-The padding width used in the simulations is 4 samples.

 CfE test conditions